 - Support sales and improve the leads funnel

 - Create brand advocates who add credibility to your business

 Ask yourself, what problems do your readers have?
 What challenges do they face?
-Then create content in a way that helps resolve these issues for them.
+Then come up with content pillars in a way that helps resolve these issues for them.

-This is also a great way to source content ideas - maybe there were some subjects covered in the past that could now be refreshed and improved on?
-Start by listing what you have, then what you think you need (or what’s missing), and then understanding how you can bridge the gap given the resources you have at the moment.
+This is also a great way to uncover SEO issues and source content ideas - maybe there were some subjects covered in the past that could now be refreshed and improved on.
+Start by listing what you have, then what you think you need (or what’s missing), and then understand how you can bridge the gap given the resources you have at the moment.

 Remember not to spread yourself too thin though - there are many platforms to publish your content to and different things you can create, but it’s best to focus on one platform before you move on to others.
 Best of all, content can be reused, repackaged and reformatted to fit different types and channels.